Bill Of Lading in Shipping: Importance, Purpose, And Types

 While many confuse the bill of lading with Proof of Delivery, the former is a contract between the owner of goods and freight carrier, while the latter is proof that the goods have reached their destination.

 The carrier need not require all originals to be submitted before delivery.
-Therefore, the exporter must retain control over the complete set of the originals until payment is effected, a bill of exchange is accepted, or some other assurance for payment has been made to him.
+Therefore, the exporter must retain control over the complete set of the originals until payment is effected, a bill of exchange is accepted, or some other assurance for payment has been made.

 Hence, the bill of lading is considered a legal document which provides all the vital details to the shipper and the carrier to conveniently process the freight shipment through different maritime countries and invoice it correctly.

-The original copy of the bill of lading is provided to the carrier, and a copy of the same should also be ascribed to the packaged freight.
+The carrier has an original copy of the bill of lading, and a copy should also be ascribed to the packaged freight.

 Negotiable bill of lading: In this type of bill, explicit instruction is provided to deliver the goods to anyone possessing the original copy of the bill, which signifies the title and control of the freight.
 In this type of bill, the buyer/ receiver or their agent has to acquire and present an original copy of the bill of lading at the discharge port.
 Without an original bill copy, the freight will not be released.